cjdbarlow/Part-One/pharmacokinetic_modelling.md

             * The t<sub>1/2<sub>ke0</sub></sub> is not the time to peak effect
                 * Neither is k<sub>e0</sub>
             * For an infusion run at constant plasma concentration the peak effect will e seen at 3-5x the t<sub>1/2<sub>ke0</sub></sub>
+            * The time to peak effect is a function of both plasma kinetics and the t<sub>1/2<sub>ke0</sub></sub>
+                * e.g. adenosine has such a short elimination t<sub>1/2<sub> the effect site concentration will reach its peak rapidly regardless of the k<sub>e0</sub>

+GRAPH OF PLASMA AND EFFECT SITE CONCENTRATIONS WITH DIFFERENT VALUES FOR T1/2KEO FROM "BIOPHASE IN ANAESTHESIA"

 ##Non-Compartmental Models
 Compartment models are not appropriate for describing the behaviours of all drugs.
 Non-compartmental models are used when drug: